space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 This is mostly done so the crew can't somehow systematically wipe out viruses.

 ## Viral Modification
-Virologists can take multiple viruses and attempt to take characteristics from each of them in an effort to create new viruses, which can potentially be used to combat other viruses, or be turned into bioweappns.
+Virologists can take multiple viruses and attempt to take characteristics from each of them in an effort to create new viruses, which can potentially be used to combat other viruses, or be turned into bioweapons.
 * Viruses can be modified when exposed to chems to cause different effects.
 * Mutagen will immediately trigger a mutation of the virus as would normally happen when the virus transfers between subjects.
 * Radium, Uranium, and Liquid Plasma will not trigger a mutation, but instead randomly strengthen or weaken the symptoms of the virus by one level for each type of reagent applied to the virus in it's respective container.